-In making this argument for case doubling, we first outline the properties of Tiwa discontinuous DPs and the case doubling patterns we find in Section 2.
+In making this argument for case iteration, we first outline the properties of Tiwa discontinuous DPs and the case matching patterns we find in Section 2.
 We then briefly consider languages with true concord in Section 3 and outline why theories of concord cannot easily be extended to cover the Tiwa data.
-In Section 4 we lay out our analysis of case doubling, which involves a DP shell structure and feature sharing between nested instances of D. We illustrate how this analysis can account for the basic Tiwa pattern as well as instances of case stacking and differential object marking.
+In Section 4 we lay out our analysis of case iteration, which involves a DP shell structure and feature sharing between nested instances of D. We illustrate how this analysis can account for the basic Tiwa pattern as well as instances of differential object marking and case stacking.
 After making our main argument, we then turn our attention to the larger picture beyond Tiwa.
-In Section 5 we discuss data from original fieldwork on an unrelated language, Amahuaca (Panoan; Peru), and demonstrate that a similar pattern of case doubling in this typologically different language can also be accounted for under our DP-shell analysis.
-In Section 6 we zoom out even further, considering the crosslinguistic picture of case doubling and other possibly related phenomena.
-Section 7 offers concluding remarks about the concord/case doubling distinction and the empirical signature of each phenomenon.
+In Section 5 we discuss data from original fieldwork on an unrelated language, Amahuaca (Panoan; Peru), and demonstrate that a similar pattern of case matching in this typologically different language can also be accounted for under our DP-shell analysis.
+In Section 6 we zoom out even further, considering the crosslinguistic picture of case iteration and other possibly related phenomena.
+Section 7 offers concluding remarks about the concord/case iteration distinction and the empirical signature of each phenomenon.

-2 Case doubling in Tiwa
+2 Case matching in Tiwa

-In this section, we introduce basic information about the morphosyntax of DPs in Tiwa as well as the pattern of case doubling in discontinuous DPs in the language.
-We demonstrate that a variety of elements can be separated from the noun in a discontinuous DP and that case doubling can occur with various case markers.
+In this section, we introduce basic information about the morphosyntax of DPs in Tiwa as well as the pattern of case matching in discontinuous DPs in the language.
+We demonstrate that a variety of elements can be separated from the noun in a discontinuous DP and that case matching can occur with various case markers.
+We also show that while case matching is obligatory for the majority of discontinuous DPs, there are instances of case-marking mismatches.
+We show that these mismatches are highly constrained, mirroring a more general pattern of differential object marking in the language.